DNP3: Technical details

-The protocol is robust, efficient, and compatible with a wide range of equipment, but has become more complex and subtle over time.
-Increasingly demanding industrial applications are part of the challenge.
-Also, SCADA concepts are technically simple but field applications that integrate several types of equipment can become complex to set up or troubleshoot due to variances in vendor implementations.

 IEEE Standardization

 The IEEE adopted DNP3 as IEEE Std 1815-2010 on July 23, 2010.
 IEEE Std 1815 was co-sponsored by the Transmission and Distribution Committee and Substations Committee of the IEEE Power & Energy Society, with additional input from the DNP Users Group.

 In April 2012, the IEEE approved Std 1815-2012 for publication.
 IEEE Std 1815-2010 has been deprecated.
 The 2012 version of the standard includes features for Secure Authentication Version 5.
 The previous version of secure authentication in IEEE 1815-2010 used pre-shared keys only.
 The new version is capable of using Public Key Infrastructure, and it facilitates remote key changes.